kulturpool/EDMLib/README.md

 <p>Use for contributors to the CHO.
 If possible supply the identifier of the contributor
 from an authority source.
 Providers with richer role terms can elect to map a subset t o dc:contributor and others to dc:creator.
-Repeat for multiple contributors. <dc:contr ibutor>Maria Callas</dc:contributor> or create a reference to an instance of the Agent class <dc:contributor rdf:resource=“http://www.example.com/MariaCallas”&gt;For recommend ations on medata quality see Tier A-C requirements ,</p>
+Repeat for multiple contributors. <code>&lt;dc:contr ibutor&gt;Maria Callas&lt;/dc:contributor&gt;</code> or create a reference to an instance of the Agent class <code>&lt;dc:contributor rdf:resource=“http://www.example.com/MariaCallas”&gt;</code>For recommend ations on medata quality see Tier A-C requirements ,</p>
 </div>